TERREMEMBER/znbase/docs/content/v2.0/explore/_index.md

 {{< tip title="Tip" >}}

-Use your [local cluster](../quick-start/) to explore all the core features of YugabyteDB.
+Use your [local cluster](../quick-start/) to explore all the core features of ZNbaseDB.

 {{< /tip >}}